- Edit control overview

 Remark: The "Custom" button can only be added in Android.

 The event associated with this button can be entered in the code editor.
 It corresponds to the optional event "Validation via keyboard".
-For more details, see Events associated with the Edit control
+For more details, see Edit control events

 Converting an Edit control to a Static control